pinobatch/libbet/06-audio/audio_brainstorming.md

 less than that actually written to FF1C, such that value 3 mutes the channel.

-Wave deep parameter is an index into a 4096-byte block of wavetables.
+Wave deep parameter is an index into a 4096-byte block of wavetables, each 16 bytes long with 2 samples per byte.

-Pitch is one octave below the corresponding pulse pitch.
+Though the wave channel's playback rate is twice as fast as that of the pulse channel, the waveform is four times as long: 32 samples instead of 8.
+This makes a given pitch value play one octave lower than the same pitch value on the pulse channel.

 ### Noise